Frequently Asked Questions

 Static Lists (fixed membership) and Smart Lists (dynamic rules).
 Migrate Shared Lists to Static Lists; recreate Shared Filters as Smart Lists.
 Choose Static for imports/QA and Smart for audiences.

 Use an Engagement Program with Streams and Cadences.
-Place content as Emails or nested Programs; use transition rules/Smart Campaigns to move people between Streams.
+Place content as Emails or nested Programs; use transition rules and Smart Campaigns to move people between Streams.

 Define Custom Activities (Admin → Database) with a primary attribute, then send events via API.
 Plan retention and naming so reporting is consistent.